kjs29/nback/README.md

 # The purpose of the project

-### There are probably several aspects of one's intelligence.
+TLDR; 1.
+To increase intelligence 2.
+To have fun with my Python knowledge

-### I believe that an individual's intelligence can increase with practice the same way you would exercise and build muscle.
-I was watching a show that introduced this game called 'N back' and it looked challenging but interesting.
+### There are probably several aspects of one's intelligence, but I believe that an individual's intelligence can increase with practice the same way you would exercise and build muscle.
+I was watching a show that introduced this game called 'N back' as a brain activity to increase one's IQ.

-### This game is my first project after learning Python.
+### This game is my first project after learning the basics of Python.
 I heard that people can make games with [pygame](https://www.pygame.org/news), and creating games can teach a lot about programming in general so I decided to give it a try.

 # What is 'N back'?